Roseanne Barr Says She’s Ready To Pick Up Big Stars For The Second Season Of ‘Roseanne’

 Roseanne has a great vehicle for attracting big-name guest stars.
 The upcoming second season of the ABC revival series will feature more famous faces—if Roseanne Barr has her way, that is.
-In an interview with Entertainment Tonight, Barr revealed that she’ll “go hard” to get guest stars for season 2, and she plans to use the Conner matriarch’s new profession a way to do it.
+In an interview with Entertainment Tonight, Barr revealed that she’ll “go hard” to get guest stars for Season 2, and she plans to use the Conner matriarch’s new profession as a way to do it.

 “We’re gonna hit ’em all up,” Roseanne told ET.
 “We’re gonna go hard on big stars ’cause you know, Roseanne drives an Uber.
 So I’m going to try to get a lot of stars on as passengers.”